PraisePancakes/SnakeECS/README.md

-# SnakeECS : Rtti-free, Policy-based ECS framework.
+# SnakeECS: Rtti-free, Policy-based ECS framework.
 ## **_Introduction_**
 An Entity Component System is an architectural design pattern aimed at performing operations within a system in a cache-friendly manner.
 There is too much to get into with this design pattern, so check out more information on its usage and concept [here](https://skypjack.github.io/2019-02-14-ecs-baf-part-1/).